androdlang/PBRComposer/doc/README.md

 ### Properties
 ![UI Properties](images/env1a.jpg)

 In this properties settings the environment conditions for the whole scene is set.
 This properties are saved within the graph to reproduce the same light and environment situation after reloading a graph.
+The last section is to define an user mesh with its location (path and file), the scaling factor for resizing (one value for all three dimensions), a flag if a root node should be created in case more meshes are on top level.
 ### Palette (G)
 ![UI Palette](images/ui9.jpg)